BikramMondal5/Project-Trinoyon/README.md

 ## 🎯 Purpose

 - **Raise funds** through donations and ad revenue.
-- **Support roadside poor individuals** during Durga Puja by providing food, clothing, and other essentials.
+- **Support underprivileged individuals** during Durga Puja by providing food, clothing, and other essentials.
 - **Celebrate Durga Puja** with the spirit of **compassion and inclusiveness**.

 ## 🛠️ Technologies Used